 QuickBooks Online is a solid accounting software with a number of great features.
 It was built to be intuitive and easy to use.
 Setting up an account is simple.
 The interface is laid out in an organized fashion, making it easy to find whatever you are looking for.
 All-in-all, the software doesn’t require you to have accounting experience.

-While QuickBooks Online isn’t as powerful as QuickBooks Pro (reviewed later), it has everything a small business needs and is cloud-based.
+While QuickBooks Online isn’t quite as powerful as QuickBooks Pro (reviewed later), it has everything a small business needs and is cloud-based.
 The company updates the software regularly, with new features being added all the time.

 One disadvantage of this program is the customers service, which is rumored to be sub-par.